-National Adoption Month: Spotlighting Programs that Strengthen the Adoption CommunityPosted Nov 02, 2012
+National Adoption Month: Spotlighting programs that strengthen the adoption community

 November is National Adoption Month!
 Exciting, right?
 We think so.
 An entire month devoted to raising awareness about the positive option of adoption, the thousands of children (104,000 to be exact) right here in the United States awaiting adoption, and the millions of orphans worldwide who dream of a loving, permanent family is music to our ears.